 Servings 10thick slices of bread

 1 and 1/2teaspoonsvanilla extract

 PREP: Preheat the oven to 350 degrees F. Grease and flour a bread pan; set aside.
 I use an 8x4-inch bread pan.
 Remove the skins and then mash the bananas with a fork.

 WETINGREDIENTS: In a large bowl, stir together the mashed bananas, Greek yogurt, egg, vanilla, coconut oil (measure in melted form), honey, and brown sugar until well combined.

 FLOUR: From your 1 cup of flour, remove 1 tablespoon and replace it with 1 tablespoon of cornstarch (this makes a lighter, cake-like flour).
 Stir.

 DRYINGREDIENTS: In another bowl, stir together the baking soda, salt, cinnamon, flour/ cornstarch mixture, and oat flour (measure oat flour after blending the oats.
 To make oat flour, put old-fashioned or quick oats in a blender and pulse them until they resemble flour).

 COMBINE: Mix the wet and dry ingredients together until just combined (over-mixing will yield a dense bread).

 BAKE: Pour into the prepared bread pan.
 If desired, sprinkle 1-2 tablespoons brown sugar on top of the bread for a nice crust.
 Bake for 45-65 minutes or until a fork comes out clean when inserted into the center, or the bread starts to pull away from the edges.
 If needed, tent the top with foil if the top of the bread is baking faster than the rest.

-Note 1: If using whole wheat flour, the bread does turn out a lot denser.
+Note 1: Flour: If using whole wheat flour, the bread will be much denser.
 I recommend using only white whole-wheat flour or plain white.